Industry Spotlight

 The Cybersecurity Maturity Model Certification (CMMC) 2.0 requires any organization handling Controlled Unclassified Information (CUI) to meet all 110 practices and 320 control objectives in NIST SP 800-171.
 This applies not only to prime contractors but also to specialized suppliers and technology partners.

-Non-compliance can make companies ineligible for new DoD contracts or at risk of being replaced by competitors who are certified.
+Non-compliance can make companies ineligible for new DoW contracts or replaced by compliant competitors.

 Recent Resources